kanidm/kanidm/book/src/developers/designs/profile_display.md

 ### User profile HTML Structure

-To keep things oranised each category will be their own page with a subnavigation bar to navigate between them.
+To keep things organised each category will be their own page with a subnavigation bar to navigate between them.
 Since htmx cannot (without extensions) swap new scripts into the <head> on swap during boosted navigation, we must do non-boosted navigation to our profile page OR enable some htmx extension library.